 - The Etherredge Center for the Fine and Performing Arts was completed.

 - Opening night at the Etherredge Center for the Fine and Performing Arts features Metropolitan Opera star Roberta Peters.

 - Gasper L. Toole III is named the Chairman of the Aiken County Commission for Higher Education.

-- The historic Pickens-Salley House (now Alumni House) is given to USC Aiken by Ronnie Bolton and moved to the campus.
+- The historic Pickens-Salley House (now Alumni House) is given to UofSC Aiken by Ronnie Bolton and moved to the campus.

 - The Academy for Lifelong Learning is established to offer educational opportunities to senior citizens in the area.

-- USCA's athletic programs join the Peach Belt Athletic Conference in the NCAA Division II.
+- UofSC Aiken's athletic programs join the Peach Belt Athletic Conference in the NCAA Division II.

 - The Sciences Building is dedicated.

 - Local students and teachers enjoy the Ruth Patrick Science Education Center's new facility.